JoshCap20/areion/README.md

 ### Router

-The Router is a high-performance component that maps incoming requests to the appropriate handler functions based on the request's path and method.
-It supports various HTTP methods such as GET, POST, PUT, and DELETE, and allows for easy routing of requests to the appropriate handler functions.
+The Router is a flexible, high-performance component that maps incoming requests to the appropriate handler functions based on the request’s path and method.
+It supports various HTTP methods (GET, POST, PUT, DELETE), and you can define specific allowed methods per route or even per group of routes.

+The Router also supports:

+- **Route Groups (Sub-routers):** Organize routes under common prefixes.
+- **Route Decorators:** Define routes more concisely using decorators.
+- **Per-route Method Control:** Specify allowed methods for each route or group.

 #### Router Demo